Welcome to today's edition of the Rush 24-7 podcast.

 I'll tell you something else.

-There's a tide turning, uh, ladies and gentlemen.
+There's a tide turning, ladies and gentlemen.

-Uh uh Ben Cardin and Michael Steele are tied in Maryland, and Steele's got some problems with the NAALCP backed out of a debate.
+Ben Cardin and Michael Steele are tied in Maryland, and Steele's got some problems with the NAALCP backed out of a debate.

 The New York Times has two interesting stories today.

-The here's the here's the thought process.
+Here's the thought process.

-Okay, gay marriage, legal in New Jersey.
+Okay, gay marriage legal in New Jersey.

 It just keeps expanding.